Family Meals Focus

 Expand your menus – but take your time

 After you get used to the idea of structure, it is safe enough to gradually expand your menus.
 In fact, structure more-or-less triggers filling in the blanks with menus: opening a can of fruit, throwing together a salad.
-However, the bottom line is pleasure.
+Be careful, however, that you don’t bring pressure to eat to the table along with new food.
+Follow the Satter Division of Responsibility is Feeding: You do the what, when, and where, other family members do the how much and whether.
+Also remember, the bottom line is pleasure.
 To keep up the day-in-day-out effort of structured meals, those meals must be richly rewarding to plan, prepare, provide and eat.

 1. Satter EM.
 Eating Competence: definition and evidence for the Satter Eating Competence Model.
 J Nutr Educ Behav.
 2007;39 (suppl):S142-S153.